Compare & Save on Conveyancing Solicitors

 Nicola Ryan

-In this guide, we’ll be taking you through when you have to pay solicitor fees when buying a house.
+Your solicitor will be on hand to provide legal advice throughout the process.
+In this guide, we’ll take you through when you must pay solicitor fees when buying a house.

-Legal fees cover the work that your solicitor does on your behalf.
 Solicitors usually request an initial deposit known as a payment on account.
-The remaining legal fees will be requested once the exchange of contracts has occurred.
-The legal fees cover the costs of your solicitor's time.
-Some offer a fixed fee pricing structure while others work on an hourly rate.
+The remaining amount will be requested once the exchange of contracts has occurred.
+The fees cover the costs of your solicitor's time and other legal aspects related to the purchase.
+Some offer a fixed rate pricing structure while others work on an hourly rate.

-The average legal fees are £1,320 when buying a freehold property and £1,490 when buying a leasehold property.
+The average cost of buying a house is £1,320 for freehold properties and £1,490 for leasehold properties.
 Some solicitors will provide quotes including VAT, while others may add VAT on top of the quoted fee.
 Therefore, make sure you check with your solicitor or conveyancer when receiving the quote.

 Conveyancing disbursements are costs that your solicitor will pay to third parties on your behalf.
 This means that your solicitor will require the payments beforehand at the start of the conveyancing process.

-A large portion of the disbursements is the conveyancing searches.
-The average cost for conveyancing searches is between £250 and £450.
+A large portion of the main disbursements are the conveyancing searches.
+The average cost for property searches is between £250 and £450.
 These include the following:

 • Local Authority Search